ccbtokyo/visvib-manual/docs/en/1-prep-hardware.md

 ![Image of custom microphones.
 On the left is a version with a cover, on the right is a version without a cover.](../img/microphone.JPG)

 We use custom-made contact microphones.
-These microphones pick up vibrations directly from the object they're attached to, rather than air vibrations.
+These microphones pick up vibrations directly from the object they are attached to, rather than air vibrations.

 These microphones can be easily made by soldering an inexpensive component called a piezo element to a cable.